 The fix: Implement a simple tracking system:

-- UTM parameters on every advertising link
+- UTM parameters on every advertising link (utm_source, utm_medium, utm_campaign)

-- "How did you hear about us?" on every intake form
+- "How did you hear about us?" dropdown on every intake form with options: Google Search, Facebook/Instagram, Referral, Directory, Doctor Referral, Other

-- Monthly review of cost-per-acquired-patient by channel
+- Monthly review of cost-per-acquired-patient by channel.
+Kill underperforming channels after 60 days of data.

 Is Your Google Business Profile Costing You Patients?